dmeditor/dmeditor/docs/README.md

 ### Highlights
 - Block based, real WYSIWYG(What you see is what you get)
 - Intractive while editing, eg. click a tab and edit a tab's content
-- Basic widgets Rich text, image, heading, table, video, iframe,
+- Basic widgets rich text, image, heading, table, video, iframe,
 - Intractive widgets: tab, accordion
 - Data saved in json
 - Super easy to create styled widget(eg. line under h2)